Adrian21203/Hotel-Management-System-Using-Microsoft-Access-Database/README.md

 - **Room Management**: Allows adding, editing, and deleting available rooms in the hotel.
 - **Reservations**: Allows users to make reservations for rooms and view current bookings.
 - **Data Storage**: Data is stored in a Microsoft Access database.
+- **Customer Management:**: Store customer information, such as name, contact details, and reservation history.
+- **Search & Filter Functionality**: Search for rooms based on criteria like room type, price, and availability.

 ## Screenshots